 The overall mission for the Group is to simplify business for craftsmen.
-To accomplish this SmartCraft has gathered several of the leading providers of digital solutions to the construction business ranging from quality and risk management software, procurement management and project management tools.
-This way we can provide specialized best-of-breed solutions that exactly fits our customers' needs.
+To accomplish this SmartCraft has gathered several of the leading providers of digital solutions to the construction business ranging from quality and risk management, procurement management and project management tools.
+This way we can provide out-of-the-box best-of-breed solutions that exactly fits our customers' needs, and ease the digital transformation of one of the least digitized industries.

-The Group has a strategy to ensure sustained capital efficiency and profitable growth for the Group by continue to capitalize on the market leading position and underpenetrated Nordic market.
-A strong industry focus, leading SaaS solution and an efficient sales organization ensure great sales execution with low customer touch.
+The Group has a strategy to ensure sustained capital efficiency and profitable growth for the Group by continuing to capitalize on the market leading position in the underpenetrated Nordic market.
+A strong industry focus, a leading SaaS solution and an efficient sales organization ensure great sales execution with low customer touch.
+We also recognize sustainability as a strategic area, and we have increased focus on identifying areas for improvement and areas where SmartCraft can have an impact.
+We will continue this work and set sustainability targets that enable us to measure our progress and contribution.

-We strongly believe in a robust business model and are pleased to see that recurring revenue in 2021 has increased to 95% of the total revenue compared to 93% in 2020.
-This combined with a consistent and low churn at 6%, net cash positive and the fact that we are self-funded puts us in a great position to create further shareholder value.
-The Group has many opportunities to upsell on our 11 000 customer base and 115 000 users and will continue to explore these in the short and medium term.
+We strongly believe in a robust business model and are pleased to see that recurring revenue in 2022 has increased to 96 percent of the total revenue compared to 95 percent in 2021.
+This combined with a consistent and low churn at 6 percent, net cash positive and the fact that we are self-funded puts us in a great position to create further shareholder value.

+The Group has many opportunities to upsell on our base of more than 12 000 customer and 120 000 users and will continue to explore these in the short and medium term.
 We are looking to integrate and synergize our solutions where it makes sense.
 However, we are pragmatic and do not want to jeopardize the uniqueness, flow and functionalities in our solutions at any cost, but will capitalize on areas where it benefits our customers.

-The Group has successfully acquired and consolidated Homerunbynet Oy, SmartCraft Norway AS and Kvalitetskontroll AS during 2021.
-We will continue to execute on our M&A strategy; There are no changes in the activities related to M&A going forward and the Group still has an active strategy and focus on growth through acquisitions in addition to the organic growth.
+The Group has successfully acquired and consolidated Elverdi Norge AS and Inprog AS during 2022.
+We will continue to execute on our M&A strategy; Targeting complementary functionality, customer base and new geographies, and focus on growth through acquisitions in addition to the organic growth.